zopefoundation/zodbupdate/README.txt

 Usage
 =====

-Installing the egg of this tool provides a console script `zodbupgrade` which you can call giving either a FileStorage filename or a configuration file defining a storage::
+Installing the egg of this tool provides a console script `zodbupdate` which you can call giving either a FileStorage filename or a configuration file defining a storage::

-    $ zodbupgrade -f Data.fs
+    $ zodbupdate -f Data.fs
-    $ zodbupgrade -c zodb.conf
+    $ zodbupdate -c zodb.conf

 Detailed usage information is available:

-    $ zodbupgrade -h
+    $ zodbupdate -h

 Custom software/eggs
 --------------------